-Now, open and honest communication is the foundation of any trust-based relationship, but we also remember at the end of the day that it’s not what we say but instead what people hear and how we make them feel that matters the most.
-In order for our customers to feel good about their relationship with Dirt Cheep they must know that we truly care about them both personally and professionally.
-We try very hard to LISTEN to you, connect with you, and let you feel our culture and the excitement that drives us to be the best.
+We often remind ourselves that a key component of strong relationships is an emotional connection.
+We try to remember that, at the end of the day, it is not what we say but instead what people hear and how we make them feel that matter the most.
+For our customers to feel good about their relationship with DC they must know that we truly care about them both personally and professionally, so we try very hard to LISTEN, connect with you, and let you feel our culture and the excitement that drives us to be the best.

 We watch out for each other, help each other outside the shop, and go above and beyond for each other and for YOU because we believe in the success of what we’re doing and are committed to preserving the intangible energy of Dirt Cheep that you don’t find anywhere else.
+Welcome to our family.